Set Decorators

 Set decoration powered by Hengdian warehouses and the Liulichang-Panjiayuan antique trade

-Chinese set decoration runs on a warehouse-driven model that has no real parallel elsewhere.
-Hengdian World Studios keeps the largest single period-furniture and decorative-arts depository in Chinese production, with Tang, Song, Ming, Qing, and Republic-era inventory amortised across two decades of historical-drama shows like Empresses in the Palace, Story of Yanxi Palace, Nirvana in Fire, and The Longest Day in Chang'an.
+Chinese set decoration runs on a warehouse-driven model with no real parallel elsewhere.
+Hengdian World Studios holds the single largest store of period furniture and decorative arts in Chinese production.
+Its Tang, Song, Ming, Qing, and Republic-era stock has been paid down across two decades of historical dramas.
+Those include Empresses in the Palace, Story of Yanxi Palace, Nirvana in Fire, and The Longest Day in Chang'an.

-Here is how this works in practice.
-Our network is anchored to the senior set decorators who staff that Hengdian pipeline and to the Beijing antiquarian dealers working Liulichang cultural street, Panjiayuan Antique Market, and Beijing Curio City for genuine Qing porcelain, Ming hardwood furniture, calligraphy scrolls, and Yixing teaware.
-Shanghai's Dongtai Road dealers feed 1930s Bund and Republic-era productions, while Suzhou and Hangzhou silk weavers and lacquerwork artisans supply Jiangnan period interiors.
-Every decorator is vetted on verified historical-drama credits before being matched to a production.
+Our network is built around the senior set decorators who staff that Hengdian pipeline.
+It also draws on the Beijing antique dealers who work Liulichang cultural street, Panjiayuan Antique Market, and Beijing Curio City.
+From them come real Qing porcelain, Ming hardwood furniture, calligraphy scrolls, and Yixing teaware.
+Shanghai's Dongtai Road dealers feed 1930s Bund and Republic-era shoots, while Suzhou and Hangzhou silk weavers and lacquerwork artisans supply Jiangnan period interiors.
+Each decorator is checked on proven historical-drama credits before we match them to a production.

-On-set work proceeds through a defined sequence.
-Design collaboration with the production designer on color script and reference deck, sourcing across Hengdian warehouse pull versus antique-market buy versus custom fabrication, dressing day on stage or location, continuity tracking through the shoot, strike and return.
-Custom workshops in Dongyang's woodcarving belt, Yixing's purple-clay teaware quarter, and Jingdezhen's porcelain kilns handle hero-piece commissions when warehouse inventory cannot match the script.
+On-set work moves through a set sequence.
+It starts with design work alongside the production designer on the color script and reference deck.
+Sourcing then weighs a Hengdian warehouse pull against an antique-market buy or custom fabrication.
+From there the team runs dressing day on stage or location, tracks scene matching through the shoot, and closes with strike and return.
+When warehouse stock cannot match the script, custom workshops in Dongyang's woodcarving belt, Yixing's purple-clay teaware quarter, and Jingdezhen's porcelain kilns take on the hero-piece commissions.

-The picture on the ground is more specific.
-The network covers contemporary work too — Shanghai loft and Shenzhen penthouse dressing, Hong Kong street and Macau-casino dressing, and the regional ethnic-minority interiors of Yunnan tulou, Tibetan monastery, and Uyghur Xinjiang vernacular.
-International co-productions get bilingual decorators, State Administration of Cultural Heritage clearance for heritage-site dressing, NRTA-compliant invoicing, and full leadman-plus-swing-gang departments scaled to the call sheet.
+The network covers modern work too.
+It handles Shanghai loft and Shenzhen penthouse dressing, Hong Kong street and Macau-casino dressing, and regional ethnic-minority interiors such as the Yunnan tulou, the Tibetan monastery, and Uyghur Xinjiang vernacular.
+Global co-productions get bilingual decorators, State Administration of Cultural Heritage clearance for heritage-site dressing, NRTA-compliant invoicing, and full leadman-plus-swing-gang departments scaled to the call sheet.

 ACT 03